tweetledee/tweetledee/README.md

 ">http://chrissimpkins.github.io/tweetledee</a>

 ## In the Pipeline
- - Add options for cross site request access control headers to all files (access data with client side JS)
+ - Add options for cross site request access control headers to all files (access Twitter data with client side JS)
  - Add user mentions and user lists data types (JSON and RSS feeds)

 ## The 1.5 Minute Guide to Successful Installation